TheRenegadeCoder/sample-programs-website/docs/projects/fizz-buzz/solisp/index.md

 {% endraw %}

-[Fizz Buzz](https://sampleprograms.io/projects/fizz-buzz) in [Solisp](https://sampleprograms.io/languages/solisp) was written by:
+Fizz Buzz in [Solisp](https://sampleprograms.io/languages/solisp) was written by:

 - Stuart Irwin

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Mar 23 2020 14:34:09.
-The solution was first committed on Feb 25 2020 15:47:14.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution